weaviate/spark-connector/README.md

 # Weaviate Spark Connector
-For use in Spark ETLs to populate a Weaviate vector database.
+For use in [Spark](https://spark.apache.org/docs/latest/) jobs to populate a Weaviate vector database.

-Status: Alpha, data might not always get written to Weaviate so verify your data was actually written to Weaviate.
+Status: [Alpha](https://github.com/weaviate/spark-connector/issues/97), data might not always get written to Weaviate so verify your data was actually written to Weaviate.

 ## Installation
-You can choose one of the following options to install the Spark Weaviate Connector:
+You can choose one of the following options to install the Weaviate Spark Connector:

 ### Download JAR from GitHub
 You can download the latest JAR from [GitHub releases here](https://github.com/weaviate/spark-connector/releases/latest).

 ### Building the JAR yourself
-To use in your own Spark job you will first need to build the fat jar of the package by running `sbt assembly` which will create the artifact in `./target/scala-2.12/spark-connector-assembly-1.2.8.jar
+To use in your own Spark job you will first need to build the fat jar of the package by running `sbt assembly` which will create the artifact in `./target/scala-2.12/spark-connector-assembly-1.2.8.jar`

 ### Using the JAR in Spark
 You can configure spark-shell or tools like spark-submit to use the JAR like this: